ibexa/documentation-developer/docs/guide/multisite.md

 ## Configuration example

-To see how multisite can be used, let's look at an example of two sites using the same [[= product_name_oss =]] instance: a general company site and a site for a specific event.
+To see how multisite can be used, let's look at an example of two sites using the same [[= product_name =]] instance: a general company site and a site for a specific event.
 Separate SiteAccesses are set up for the two sites:

 ``` yaml